CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Special Considerations for Evening Students, High Achievers, and First-Generation Learners

 Evening college students receive priority if they were eligible before.
 Top board position holders and department toppers receive priority in the queue.
-No special quota mentioned for first-generation learners yet, but the scheme helps remote or low-income families most since many can’t buy devices.
+No special quota for first-generation learners has been mentioned yet, but the scheme helps remote or low-income families most, since many can’t afford devices.

 Exclusions: Previous Laptop Recipients and Ineligible Programs